-20 Ways You Can Afford to Visit Copenhagen in 2016
+20 Ways You Can Afford to Visit Copenhagen

 Copenhagen, Denmark’s beautiful capital, is home to some of the happiest people on earth, but most people only know it is as one of the most expensive cities to visit.
 In reality, Copenhagen’s notoriously steep prices are easy to navigate around, and there are plenty of ways to enjoy your time there without spending a fortune.